int128/actions-tanpopo/tasks/migrate-vitest/README.md

 Apply the following steps to the files of glob pattern `**/*.test.ts`:

-- If the test file has the following function calls, you need to import them.
+- If a test file has the following function calls, you need to import them.
   - `expect()`
   - `it()`
   - `describe()`